June 18, 2016 Interviews

 So you don’t use art to get over your low moments?
 Is it a separate thing?

 No, it’s totally a separate thing.
 Art is my craft.
 As artists or creatives we’re expected to be so inspired by things, create, and have art to be this fluid, intrinsic thing that happens.
-For me, my art is my business so I’m very serious about it and I like to treat my work like a doctor treats his patients.
-It’s not the thing that relieves my stress it’s something I have to do because it’s my call so I have to respect it.
+For me, my art is my business, so I’m very serious about it.
+I like to treat my work like a doctor treats his patients.
+It’s not the thing that relieves my stress, it’s something I have to do because it’s my call, so I have to respect it.
 It also can be a source of stress for me as well.
-So no, when I’m trying to relieve stress it has nothing to do with art it’s totally about me wanting to center myself and disconnect all those things.
+So no, when I’m trying to relieve stress it has nothing to do with art.
+It’s totally about me wanting to center myself and disconnect all those things.

-Can you tell me about one woman in particularly that influenced you?
+Can you tell me about one woman in particular that influenced you?